ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 What did Alan Turing say about AI?

 That's what is AI: What Alan Turing said, not what the other guy said.

+AI is more than just token parsing, and a simple NLP will not do.
+It needs a human element in it as a part of it.
+As it would originate from us in origin.